jamesplease/bestfetch/README.md

 ### Motivation

-A common feature of libraries or frameworks that make HTTP requests is that they deduplicate requests that are exactly the same.
-I find that deduplicating requests is a useful feature that makes sense as a standalone lib.
+A common feature of libraries or frameworks that build abstractions around HTTP requests is that they deduplicate requests that are exactly the same.
+This library extracts that functionality.

 ### Installation